zbeever/blog/content/post/2020-08-15_harris-current-sheet.md

 When the above model is used in a single particle simulation, there are only two qualitatively distinct trajectories: those that become trapped in the current sheet and those that exit.
-In the magnetosphere, particles that exit from the current sheet have the chance to return for another interaction --- provided they have not been scattered into the loss cone.
+In the magnetosphere, particles that exit from the current sheet have the chance to return for another interaction---provided they have not been scattered into the loss cone.
 To simulate multiple current sheet crossings, we can strengthen the magnetic field far from the \\(x\\)-\\(y\\) plane to force particle mirroring.[^nonadiabatic-results]